Sorry, you need to enable JavaScript to visit this website.

 Level V: Medical Foster Home

 Licensing for caregivers who have received specialized training to provide care for children and adolescents with chronic medical conditions.
-Medical foster parents enable children from birth through age 20 with medically-complex conditions whose parents can not care for them in their own homes, to live and receive care in a foster home rather than in hospitals or other facility settings.
+Medical foster parents enable children from birth through age 20 with medically complex conditions whose parents cannot care for them in their own homes, to live and receive care in a foster home rather than in hospitals or other facility settings.